andreafrost/Documentation/docs/getting-started.rst

 Live Demo
 *********

-If you'd like to check out a demo of DefectDojo before installing it, you can check out on our `Heroku demo site`_.
+If you'd like to check out a demo of DefectDojo before installing it, you can check it out on our `Heroku demo site`_.

 .. _Heroku demo site: https://defectdojo.herokuapp.com/